 Jan.
-22: It does not snow often in Cheyenne on this day.
+22: It does not snow often in Cheyenne on this date.
 In 1982, Cheyenne received 1.9

-inches of snow, the greatest ever recorded for today.
-It was also only the 4th time
+inches of snow, the greatest ever recorded.
+It was one of only 4 times

-with snowfall of 1 inch or more recorded for this day.
+with snowfall of one inch or more recorded for this day since records began..

 Jan.
-23: Today is Cheyenne's least likely day in winter to see 1 inch or more snow.
+23: Today is Cheyenne's least likely day in winter to see one inch or more snow.

-snow fell and in 1946, one inch was recorded.
-These are the only 3 times that
+and in 1946, one inch was recorded.
+These are the only three times that one inch

 Jan.
-24: On this day in 1921 Cheyenne received its greatest daily snowfall in January with
+24: On this date in 1921, Cheyenne received its greatest daily snowfall in January with

 snowfall for January with 8.5 inches.
 Alliance, Nebraska saw its highest daily

-Strong winds buffeted the area on this day in 1971, with a peak gust of 74 mph
+Strong winds buffeted the area on this date in 1971, with a peak gust of 74 mph

 recorded in Cheyenne.